Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Worldgates are placed on some planets of the galaxy when it is created and may not be moved or destroyed by players.

-When a player performs a Tactical Action in a System containing planets with Worldgates, she may, during the [Planetary Landing step](#user-content-PlanetaryLandings_TacticalActionStep), move any number of her Troops, PDSs and Leaders from other planets in *unactivated Systems* that also contain Worldgates to these planets.
+When a player performs a Tactical Action in a System containing planets with Worldgates, she may, during the [Planetary Landing step](#user-content-PlanetaryLandings_TacticalActionStep), move any number of her Troops, PDSs and Leaders from other planets that also contain Worldgates, in *unactivated Systems*, to these planets.
 Treat units and Leaders moved this way as if they had been normally landed on the planets.

 ### Domain Counters <a name="DomainCounters"></a>